Italy arrests Siemens, Alstom executives over Milan subway deals

-MILANO, June 23 (Reuters) - Italian tax police arrested 13 people, including executives of the Italian units of Germany’s Siemens and France’s Alstom, in an investigation into alleged bribery relating to Milan subway contracts, prosecutors said on Tuesday.
+MILANO (Reuters) - Italian tax police arrested 13 people, including executives of the Italian units of Germany’s Siemens (SIEGn.DE) and France’s Alstom (ALSO.PA), in an investigation into alleged bribery relating to Milan subway contracts, prosecutors said on Tuesday.

 Among those arrested were officials at ATM, the Milan municipal transport company, and executives at Italian IT service provider Engineering Informatica and three other contracting companies, Milan prosecutors said in a statement.

-“We’ve just been informed of the facts.
-An investigation is currently under way and we are cooperating with the authorities,” an Alstom spokesperson told Reuters in an email.
+An Alstom spokesperson told Reuters in an email the company had been informed about the investigation and was cooperating.

+ATM said the allegations related to two of its officials.
+It denied the company itself had any role in the alleged activities and was “actively cooperating with magistrates”.

-A spokeswoman for Engineering Informatica said they had been notified of the investigation on Tuesday.
+An Engineering Informatica spokeswoman said the company had been notified.
 “We are looking into the circumstances of this investigation and do not have any further update at this time,” she added.

 Siemens and other firms did not immediately respond to requests for comment.